Bhagat Singh Thind

-Bhagat Singh Thind (ਭਗਤ ਸਿੰਘ ਥਿੰਦ; October 3, 1892 – September 15, 1967) was an Indian diaspora writer and lecturer on spirituality who served in the United States Army during World War I and was involved in a Supreme Court case over the right of Indian people to obtain United States citizenship.
-He was among a group of men of Indian ancestry who attempted to claim he was White and naturalize under federal naturalization law.
+Bhagat Singh Thind (October 3, 1892 – September 15, 1967), also known as Doctorji, was an Indian American Sikh writer and lecturer on spirituality who served in the United States Army during World War I and was involved in a Supreme Court case over the right of Indian people to obtain United States citizenship.
+He was among a group of people of Indian ancestry who attempted to claim they were white and therefore eligible for naturalization under US federal naturalization law.

-Thind enlisted in the United States Army a few months before the end of World War I. After the war he sought to become a naturalized citizen, following a legal ruling that Caucasians had access to such rights.
+Thind had enlisted in the United States Army a few months before the end of World War I. After the war he sought to become a naturalized citizen, following a legal ruling that Caucasians had access to such rights.
 Identifying himself as an Aryan, in 1923, the Supreme Court ruled against him in the case United States v.
-Bhagat Singh Thind, which retroactively denied all Indian Americans the right to obtain United States citizenship for failing to meet the definition of a "white person", "person of African descent", or "alien of African nativity".
+Bhagat Singh Thind, which retroactively denied all Indian (Asian) Americans the right to obtain United States citizenship for failing to meet the definition of a "white person", "person of African descent", or "alien of African nativity".

 Thind remained in the United States, earned his PhD in theology and English literature at UC Berkeley, and delivered lectures on metaphysics.
 His lectures were based on Sikh religious philosophy, but included references to the scriptures of other world religions and the works of Ralph Waldo Emerson, Walt Whitman, and Henry David Thoreau.
-Thind also campaigned for Indian independence from colonial rule.
+Thind also campaigned for Indian independence from British colonial rule.
 In 1936, Thind applied successfully for US citizenship through the State of New York which had made World War I veterans eligible for naturalization regardless of race.